johnstevenson/authkey/protocol/README.md

-= Auth-Key =
+# Auth-Key

 Auth-Key is an API authentication scheme that is designed to be simple and flexible.
 It is based on services like Amazon S3 and Azure and uses similar procedures and terminology.

-== Basic principles ==
+## Basic principles

-When making an HTTP request, two additional HTTP header are sent: one is the authentication header that contains authentication details of the sender (client), while the other is a [[Timestamp|Timestamp]].
+When making an HTTP request, two additional HTTP header are sent: one is the authentication header that contains authentication details of the sender (client), while the other is a [Timestamp][timestamp].
 The server then uses these details to decide whether to allow the request or not.

 To make this work, the client must have been issued with an **[[AccountId|AccountId]]** and a **[[SecretKey|SecretKey]]** which it uses to construct the authentication header.
 This header contains the AccountId and a **[[Signature|Signature]]** of other header elements, computed by using the SecretKey.